sdblist/db_verifier/README.md

 # db_verifier
 PostgreSQL database verifier.

-The current version is applicable to PostgreSQL 15 and older.
+The current version is applicable to PostgreSQL 15 and later.
+Tested in version PostgreSQL 15.5.

 ## Project structure